Seasonal affective disorder (SAD)

 Cognitive behavioural therapy

-The aptly named cognitive behavioural therapy is essentially a combination of both cognitive and behavioural therapies, and involves changing the way you think (cognitive) and the way in which you respond to certain thoughts (behaviour).
-It is thought that this method works so well for the treatment of SAD because much of the focus is placed upon changing the way you think and behave so that a situation no longer makes you unhappy.
+Cognitive behavioural therapy (CBT), a combination of both cognitive and behavioural therapies, involves changing the way you think and the way in which you respond to certain thoughts.
+It is thought that this method of treatment works well for SAD because much of the focus is placed on changing the way you think and behave so that a situation no longer makes you unhappy.

-The process of CBT involves focusing on current issues instead of investigating the root cause and more often than not will break problems down into more manageable sections which can be described as thoughts, emotions, physical feelings and actions all of which have the ability to influence one another (e.g the way you think about certain things can influence how you feel on an emotional and physical level and ultimately can affect your behaviour).
+The process of CBT involves focusing on current issues (instead of investigating the root cause) and, more often than not, will break problems down into more manageable sections which can be described as thoughts, emotions, physical feelings and actions.
+All of these aspects have the ability to influence one another, for instance, the way you think about certain things can influence how you feel on an emotional and physical level and, ultimately, can affect your behaviour.

-Cognitive behavioural therapy helps you to identify and understand negative patterns of behaviour so that eventually you can break the the negative cycle of altered thinking, feelings and behaviour and implement a more positive sequence.
+Cognitive behavioural therapy (CBT) helps you to identify and understand negative patterns of behaviour so that, eventually, you can break the negative cycle of altered thinking, feelings and behaviour and implement a more positive sequence.
 CBT treatment will involve a number of sessions with a qualified therapist who will form an individual treatment plan tailored to your needs.

-What should I be looking for in a counsellor or psychotherapist?
+What should I be looking for in a counsellor or therapist?

 In terms of psychological treatments, NICE recommend that SAD be treated in the same way as depression, which may involve psychological treatments (like CBT) and/or medication.
-In regards to light therapy, NICE recommendations say patients should be aware that there is no substantiated evidence for it's effectiveness in the long term, however it does no harm and can be used as a complementary therapy.
+In regards to light therapy, NICE recommendations say patients should be aware that there is no substantiated evidence for its effectiveness in the long term, however, it does no harm and can be used as a complementary therapy.

 Read the full NICE guidelines: